hbayramov/Mytheme/README.md

 # Mytheme
 Wordpress Theme

-I recently got domain name for my blog website.I was looking for themes but couldn't find suitable one and decided to develop myself.
+I recently got domain name for my blog website.
+I was looking for themes but couldn't find suitable one and decided to develop myself.

-Tutorials that helped me a lot are:
+Tutorials that helped me a lot:

 - LearnWebCode Youtube channel.
 - http://wpthemetutorial.com/